1990 Armagh City roadside bomb: Aftermath

 Sister Fiona Fullham, a regional superior of the Sisters of St. Louis, said, "I would pray that all those in Northern Ireland who have been involved in violence would try to think of the human face of the people who have died and who are dying, and of the families who are suffering needlessly all these years ...
 I would say, please stop.
 Please stop."
 Sister Catherine was remembered as an athletic and lively woman, who was an enthusiastic jogger and swimmer.

 Taoiseach Charles Haughey was quoted as saying, "I know all the people of Ireland join me in my condemnation of this atrocity."

 The IRA released a message claiming responsibility for the attack, and called Dunne a victim of "unforeseen and fluke circumstances."
 The statement was rejected in advance by political and Catholic and Protestant leaders alike and politicians in Ireland and Great Britain.

 Sinn Féin's Martin McGuinness said, "Our sorrow at these deaths is genuine and profound, but will be abused by our political opponents who will cynically exploit yesterday's events for their own political purpose."

 Pope John Paul II sent a message to be read at Catherine's funeral in which he condemned the "grievous injustice and futility" of the murders that left him "deeply shocked and saddened."
 He implored "the men and women who espouse violence to recognise the grievous injustice and futility of terrorism."

-Two men, Henry McCartney (26) and Tarlac Connolly (29), were charged with the killings.
-They were later given life sentences but were released in 2000 under the terms of the Good Friday Agreement.
+One man was cconvicted of the bombing and received a life sentence, but was released in 2000 under the terms of the Good Friday Agreement.